-True to the curriculum of Temple’s renowned Tyler School of Art, the Art major focuses on visual art practice within a liberal arts context.
+True to the curriculum of Temple’s renowned Tyler School of Art and Architecture, the Art major focuses on visual art practice within a liberal arts context.
 Courses include design, drawing, painting, three-dimensional design, printmaking, digital photography, digital imaging, Internet imaging, moving images, motion graphics, media arts and art history.
 The faculty teaches studio art from the viewpoint of its connection to such disciplines as psychology, literature, philosophy, mathematics, biology and physics.

-Advisor and Coordinator of the Art major
+Co-coordinator of Art major

 Our Art major is primarily designed for those who don’t have an art background, but we are also equipped for students who have already studied art formally.
 We offer everything from foundation courses such as drawing, painting and two-dimensional and three-dimensional design on up to an advanced level of study.
 Art majors are also required to take digital-based courses involving digital photography, computers, and the Internet.
 These are essential skills for finding a job in the art field and moving your career forward.